wo3kie/hft-dojo/README.md

 - **trade_engine** - a minimalistic, single‑header matching engine built with zero external dependencies (no STL, no Boost, no runtime allocations).
 It implements limit orders, market orders, cancellations, and quantity updates, producing events in just a few nanoseconds.
 The entire design is intentionally branchless, cache‑friendly, and deterministic, making it suitable as a foundation for ultra‑low‑latency trading systems and research on high‑performance market microstructure.

+  - **Order** containing only an ID and quantity is far simpler than what an OMS typically maintains, but it is fully sufficient for a matching engine to execute trades.

+  - **Orders** — a compact container holding up to eight orders.
+Internally it is a doubly linked list built directly on top of a flat array, providing fast insert, update, and delete operations without dynamic allocation.
+A dedicated sentinel node simplifies the logic and enables branchless manipulation of list links.

+  - **Level** — represents a single price level and holds all orders queued at that price.
+When the OMS provides the correct `slot_id`, updates and cancels are resolved in constant time.
+If not, the engine falls back to an efficient open‑addressing hash probe to locate the order by `order_id`.
+Each level also tracks its aggregate quantity, which is essential for fast FOK/IOC validation.

+  - **OrderBook** — the structure responsible for holding all orders across price levels.
+It delegates create, update, and delete operations to its underlying components.
+The book can shift its price window up or down in place, allowing efficient trend‑following adjustments without reallocating data.
+Orders that fall outside the shifted window are treated as expired.

+  - **TradeEngine** — the high‑level orchestrator of the matching system.
+All internal parameters, such as the number of price levels and the capacity of each level, are chosen so the complete data structure resides entirely in a 32 KB L1 cache for maximum performance.
+Requests are submitted via API calls, and resulting events are delivered through a FIFO SPSC ring buffer.
+The engine handles limit orders, market orders, and advanced execution types like FOK and IOC.

   ```{r, engine='cpp'}
   QueueOut out;
   TradeEngine engine(out, centerPrice);